For best results, view in Landscape mode.

 and Clement opened the H & C Studebaker

-blacksmith shop in South Bend, Indiana, in 1852.
+blacksmith shop in South Bend, Indiana,

 Their wagons became known for quality